geospatialeco/GEARS/Intro_RS_Lab1.md

 ### Objective
 ---------

 The objective of this lab is to give you an introduction to the Google Earth Engine processing environment.
 By the end of this exercise you will be able to search, find and visualize a broad range of remotely sensed datasets.
+We will start with singleband imagery - elevation data from the SRTM mission.

 ## 1. The Earth Engine code editor